anon-ipdps/IPDPS2023/Readme.md

 7. **Exp.2-ophys_writes.txt** - Details from generating or writing ophys files using configurations in Exp.2.
 The file sizes indicate very little variability across configurations.
 8. **Exp.2-ecephys_writes.txt** - Details from generating or writing ecephys files using configurations in Exp.2
 9. **Exp.2-ecephys_comprRatio.txt** - Lists computed compression ratios for different algorithms across chunk sizes for ecephys data, in Exp.2.
+10. **Exp.2-ecephys_reads.txt** - Lists the median read times (from multiple trials) for each configuration, across all three uses cases.
+Configurations are sorted by increasing order of read times for every use case and spans in the time dimension (t).
+Failed configurations were removed prior to ranking.